Home2024-12-06T15:01:28+08:00

 What is the Southeast Asian Ceramic Society?

-The Southeast Asian Ceramic Society was founded in 1969 in Singapore to widen appreciation and acquire knowledge of the ceramic art of China and countries adjacent to China, especially those of Southeast Asia.
-To pursue this aim, members meet in live or online sessions to hear talks by both local and international experts, to share information and to study and compare ‘pots’.
-Members also have access to previous recorded lectures and events, but many of this website’s features are free and available to all as you will discover.
+To pursue this aim, members meet monthly in live or online sessions to hear talks by both local and international experts, to share information and to study and compare ‘pots’.
+An important benefit of membership is access to previously recorded lectures by leading global experts.
+However, many of this website’s features are free and available to all ceramic enthusiasts.
 For example:

 And we have one of the most accessed, readable and referred-to summaries of early shipwrecks of the region that can be found on the internet today.
 Jump there from here.